 It only takes a few minutes to X-Ray each body part.
 You may need to wait while the images are reviewed by a Qscan Radiologist to see if any further images are required.

-Having an x-ray will expose your body to a very low level of radiation.
-However, health experts have determined that X-Rays present minimal risk to your health from this is very small and the low risk is outweighed by the benefits of your test.
+Having an X-Ray will expose your body to a very low level of radiation.
+However, health experts have determined that X-Rays present minimal risk to your health and that this risk is outweighed by the benefits of your having an X-Ray.
 No radiation remains in your body after an X-Ray.
 If you are pregnant or think that you may be pregnant, tell your doctor and Qscan staff, as x-rays can potentially affect an unborn baby.

 All X-Rays are bulk billed* (no out of pocket expense to the patient) to Medicare, provided all Medicare eligibility requirements have been met.
 All Qscan clinics offer X-Ray and accept walk-in appointments for this service**.

 Our customer service team will be able to advise you of all costs involved with your X-Ray including any out-of-pocket costs (if relevant).